-This lack of real ‘impact’ in many of these investment strategies may be part of the reason why investors and their advisers don’t truly engage in their investments in this way – even though investor surveys always state impact investing is important to them, few put their money where their mouth is.
+This lack of real ‘impact’ in many of these investment strategies may be part of the reason why investors don’t truly engage in their investments in this way – even though investor surveys always state impact investing is important to them, few put their money where their mouth is.
 The flip side to this challenge is the betrayal of investors trust and their real aspirations.

 If investors are now increasingly familiar with the carbon impact of their transport and energy needs, it’s time we start believing they are passionate about the impact their investments make, and we need to do better than some of the mainstream products currently on the market.

-Financial advisers can help their investors to make more of an impact, but investors need to see their investments as part of the solution – and they can only do this if we have more credible, more impactful products.
+Investors need to see their investments as part of the solution – and they can only do this if we have more credible, more impactful products.